-The Moth Trapping project has been conducted during the 2011 - 2015 growing seasons from June through August to monitor the seasonal moth flights of Southwestern corn borer (SWCB), Western bean cutworm (WBC) and fall armyworm (FAW).
-The project has been conducted from Hale to Parmer and up to Dallam and across to Lipscomb by Texas A&M AgriLife County Extension agents.
-In 2015 thirteen county Extension agents monitored moth activity in fourteen High Plains counties.
-Three pheromone bucket style traps were setup (one per pest species) in each of 26 corn fields.
-This provided a total of 78 traps across the Texas High Plains for monitoring the real time abundance and flight duration of the three moth species.
+The Moth Trapping project has been conducted during the 2011 - 2016 growing seasons from June through August to monitor the seasonal moth flights of Southwestern corn borer (SWCB), Western bean cutworm (WBC) and fall armyworm (FAW).
+The project has been conducted from Hale up to Dallam and across to Lipscomb by Texas A&M AgriLife County Extension agents.
+In 2016 ten county Extension agents monitored moth activity in eleven High Plains counties.
+Three pheromone bucket style traps were setup (one per pest species) in each of the 21 corn fields.
+This provided a total of 63 traps across the Texas High Plains for monitoring the real time abundance and flight duration of the three moth species.
 Each moth species have distinctively different moth flights during the growing season.
-And, there was considerable variability in a moth's abundance across counties in 2015 and differences from previous years.
-SWCB activity for the second moth flight began earlier and a little higher numbers in 2015 than in 2014, but lower compared to 2011.
-Counties with the lightest activity in 2015 were Hale, Hansford, Hutchinson, Lipscomb, Parmer, Randall, Sherman and Swisher.
-In contrast, Deaf Smith, Dallam, Hartley, and Moore counties had much heavier SWCB activity.
-The SWCB flights of second generation moths occurred from July 21 to August 25.
-The western bean cutworm flight activity in 2015 occurred from June 23 to August 4, which was similar to 2011, earlier than 2013 and 2014, but later than 2012.
-WBC moth captures were more widespread in 2015 compared to other years.
-Fall armyworm moth activity was consistent all summer long, but on June 9 and July 14 there were two main peak periods.
-FAW moth flights were more common all summer in Lipscomb and Randall counties.
+And, again there was considerable variability in a moth's abundance across counties in 2016 and differences from previous years.
+SWCB activity for the second moth flight was similar to the moth flight in 2013 and 2014 but lower compared to 2011.
+Counties with very little activity in 2016 were Hale, Hutchinson, Lipscomb, Ochiltree, Randall, Sherman and Swisher.
+Dallam, Hansford, Moore counties had a little heavier SWCB activity.
+Deaf Smith county continued to have the heaviest SWCB moth activity.
+The SWCB flights of second generation moths initiated on July 19, peaked on August 2, and steadily declined to August 30.
+The western bean cutworm flight activity in 2016 primarily occurred from June 28 to August 4, which was similar to 2015.
+WBC moth captures were more widespread in 2016 and 2015 compared to other years, but the number of moths captured across all locations were very low compared to other years.
+Fall armyworm moth activity was consistent all summer long, but there was heavier numbers from July 19 to August 23.
+FAW moth flights were more common all summer in Deaf Smith, Lipscomb, and Randall counties.